Modal logic with the difference modality of topological $T_0$-spaces: Introduction

+We can increase the expressive power by adding extra modalities (cf. \cite{22}, \cite{23}).
+For example, connectedness is expressible in modal logic with the interior and the universal modality (cf. \cite{24}) and $T_1$ separation axiom becomes expressible in modal logic with the interior and the difference modality (cf. \cite{25}).

-In this paper we deal with the difference modality (or modality of inequality) $[\ne]$, interpreted as “true everywhere except here”.
-The expressive power of this language in topological spaces has been studied by Gabelaia in \cite{15}, the author presented axiom that defines $T_0$ spaces.
+In this paper we add the difference modality (or modality of inequality) $[\ne]$, interpreted as ''true everywhere except here'' .
+The expressive power of this language in topological spaces has been studied by Gabelaia in \cite{15}, where he presented an axiom that defines $T_0$ spaces.

 The first section contains basic information, definitions and results from the theory of modal logics and general topology.
-We will introduce those of them that are necessary for the exact formulation of the results of the paper.

-In the last two sections we formulate completeness and the finite approximability of $\mathbf{S4DT_0}$ logic with respect to $T_0$ spaces respectively.
+In the last two sections we formulate completeness of $\mathbf{S4DT_0}$ logic with respect to $T_0$ spaces respectively and the finite modal property.